tum-v2/parloa-ui/README.md

 This will check your code and give out errors and warnings, **but it will not fix them.**

+**It is recommended to run this command before every commit.**

 If you want ESLint to automatically fix the problems in your code, please run:

 ```bash
 npm run lint:fix
 ```

 Please note that ESLint cannot fix every problem automatically and will output the problems that still remain after this call.

 You can also integrate ESLint with your IDE:

 - For WebStorm, follow the
   instructions [here](https://www.jetbrains.com/help/webstorm/eslint.html#ws_js_eslint_automatic_configuration).
-- For VSCode, follow the instructions [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+- For VSCode, follow the instructions [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) .

 **The repository already includes a `eslintrc.json` file and a working ESLint instance, so skip the steps in the tutorials above that will have you download and configure ESLint.**

 #### prettier

 There is already a `.prettierrc` file available in the repository, you can change the prettier configuration from there.

 You can run prettier manually by running: